Gael-de-Sailly/realterrain/README.md

 # realterrain v.0.1.0
 A Minetest mod that brings real world Terrain into the game (using freely available DEM tiles).
-Any image can actually be used.
+Any image can actually be used which allows for WorldPainter-style map creation using any paint program.

 use any image any bit-depth (suggested to convert to greyscale first):